Hilmar Veigar Pétursson interview — Why CCP thinks Iceland and South Korea are a good mix

 GamesBeat: It sounds like you’re pretty busy over there.

-Hilmar Petursson: [laughs] Yeah, we’re in the final stretch of a very complicated operation.
+Hilmar Petursson: [Laughs] Yeah, we’re in the final stretch of a very complicated operation.

 GamesBeat: What motivated you in doing the deal?